If Michelle Obama can wear the same dress for her important meetings, so can I.

 - Free-cycle.
 I score some lovely fashion items from FB groups like ‘Buy Nothing Project’.
 Free of charge.
 I took this opportunity to travel and explore places too.

 I was first introduced to the idea of swapping in Malaysia.
-I’ve attended two clothes swap organized by The Swap Project, and an eco warrior friend, within a week!
+I’ve attended two clothes swap organized by The Swap Project, and an eco-warrior friend, within a week!
 I swap twice at the Swapaholic events in Singapore and later on, sporadically at The Fashion Pulpit, my go-to before returning to Singapore.
 I’m sold.
 Swapping is my new shopping.
 There’s no turning back.

 The only downside to swapping is: I often end up with more clothes!
-I’ll go with 5-8 pieces, and bring home 10 or more.
+I’ll go with 5-8 items and bring home 10 or more.
 It’s not helping me downsize at all!
 After practicing some form of self-control, I managed to swap in 10 items and went home with just one.

 I have no qualms repeating outfits anymore.
-In fact, I am still wearing some pieces from 20 years ago.
+In fact, I am still wearing some apparel from 20 years ago.
 When I stop wearing certain pieces, I’ll bring them to swap for new styles that I would wear, amongst friends, at a swap event or swap shop.
-I am able to enjoy fashion without contributing more harm to the planet, the people, and my pocket.
+Presently, I co-founded Cloop and organized Fashion Swap! pop up in Singapore.
+I can now enjoy fashion without contributing more harm to the planet, the people, and my pocket.
 This totally sparks a whole new level of joy in my life.

-Most women do not wear 80% of their wardrobe.
+Most women do not wear 80% of their wardrobe 20% of the time.
 Wear it again.
 If not, pass it on to your family or friends, sell them, or swap them!
 Donation is not the solution to our overconsumption.
 ‘Close the tap’, less is more, and be mindful of your next purchase.
-Ask your favorite brands #whomademyclothes – a movement by the Fashion Revolution.
-Because it is not fashionable at all wearing something made by children since they are very cheap labour or made by the sufferings of modern day slavery.
+Join the Fashion Revolution – Ask your favorite brands #whomademyclothes.
+Because wearing clothes made by children and the suffering of garment workers is not fashionable at all.
+Wear your value.

 What do you think about repeating outfits, not buying new, and swapping clothes?
 Leave a reply below.